Reading PostgreSQL Execution Plans with EXPLAIN ANALYZE

 CREATE INDEX ON orders (customer_id, created_at);

-After that, the planner might switch to a Hash Join with two Index Scans, or keep the Nested Loop but with the inner side now doing zero useless heap fetches.
-Either way, the Rows Removed by Filter numbers should collapse.
+After that the planner might switch to a Hash Join with two Index Scans, or keep the Nested Loop with the inner side no longer doing useless heap fetches.
+Either way the Rows Removed by Filter numbers should drop close to zero when you run it again.

 ON country, city FROM addresses;